egrizq/egrizq.github.io/README.md

-## Personal Portofolio Website
+## Personal Portfolio Website

 The purpose of this repository are to build my own personal website.
-The website are connected to the medium as the explaination of my project and you can see the publicity the source code.
+The website are connected to the medium as the explanation of my project and you can see the publicity the source code.